serendio-labs-stage/diskoveror-web-interface/README.md

 The components of a given text could be extracted by setting the below parameters and giving a post request to the API :

->        analysis  - Extracts specific text analyics data from input text.
+>        analysis  - Extracts specific text analytics data from input text.
 (Mandatory)

 ##### Values compatible